Home » Publications »

 Tables 2-1 and 2-2 break down the prevalence of ESOP trustees by size, percentage of ownership, and S or C status.

 Trustees must also show the appraiser does not have conflicts of interest that might induce a conclusion of a higher fair market value than is justified.
-Such conflicts could include, but are not limited to, having been hired previously by the board, company, seller, and/or any other party structuring the transaction (such as an investment bank) to perform work, including but not limited to a preliminary ESOP valuation.
-The Agreement prohibits the ESOP trustee from hiring such an appraiser for an ESOP transaction.
+Such conflicts could include, but are not limited to, having been hired previously by the board, the company, the seller, an ESOP exploratory committee, and/or any other party structuring the transaction (such as an investment bank) to perform work, including but not limited to a preliminary ESOP valuation.
+The Agreements prohibit the ESOP trustee from hiring such an appraiser for an ESOP transaction.
 The DOL fears that, for example, if an appraiser does a preliminary ESOP valuation for the seller and then the ESOP trustee hires the same appraiser for the transaction, the integrity of the transaction has been compromised because one of the ESOP's counterparties to the transaction selected the appraiser for the trustee to use—an appraiser that will provide a value acceptable to the counterparty.
-The best practice, then, is to follow the Agreement and not to use the same appraisal firm that does a preliminary valuation to do the final valuation.
+The best practice, then, is to follow the Agreements and not to use the same appraisal firm that does a preliminary valuation to do the final valuation.
 In the eyes of some ESOP advocates, this imposes an undue burden in that a seller might have a preliminary appraisal done that suggests an acceptable price only to have a final appraisal at an unacceptable one.
 Alternatively, the seller can forgo the preliminary appraisal, pay probably $5,000 to $8,000 more for a final appraisal, and find the money has been "wasted" if it is seen as too low (arguably, though, this information will be extremely useful in negotiating a sale to another party).
 If a trustee does select an appraiser who has done prior work for the company and/or seller, the rationale for this should be thoroughly elaborated upon.

 An accurate appraisal depends on accurate projections from the company as to its future earnings.
 In some cases, the appraiser will simply project past earnings into the future, but if the company believes there will be material changes, then the appraiser will factor these projections into its conclusions.

 Some valuation advisors include disclaimers in their engagement agreements saying they accept the financial data from the company at face value.
 The DOL sees that as too broad.
 Appraisal firms should show that they have assessed the reasonableness and reliability of these numbers.
 Trustees can demonstrate proper prudence through such means as requiring companies to make projections from multiple sources (such as the CFO and CEO independently making projections); how accurate prior projections have been; how the projections stack up against what the industry is expected to do in general; whether the company's books are audited, and if not, why not; whether the company has adequate internal controls of financial statements; and so on.
 Appraisal firms should also show that they have discussed the projections and the process that reached them in detail.
+Any prior defaults within the past five years by the ESOP and/or the company should be assessed, as should any management letters provided to the ESOP sponsor by its accountants within the past five years.
+More controversially (and perhaps impractically), the FBTS Agreement requires that the trustee document any information from any employee who has participated in decisions about the transaction and any information from any employee who participated in the transaction who believes the report's conclusions are not indicative of the true value.
+This may not be a major issue if such information is available, but if the DOL is trying to get trustees to prove a negative (that they can show that there were no such individuals), that may not be practical (and it probably is not what the DOL would require).